 Cindy McArthur, Secretary

 Cindy started training dogs and their owners in 1977 on an in-home basis, specializing in obedience and behavior modification.
 She has been a SAR K9 instructor since 2000 when she joined the K9 section of Yavapai County Sheriff's Response Team in Prescott, AZ.
-She has been deployed by the National Park Service at the Grand Canyon numerous times.
+Since 2009 Cindy has been on Coconino County Sheriff's SAR K9 Team.
+Cindy has been deployed by the National Park Service at the Grand Canyon numerous times.
 Her HRD K9s have worked cold case missions for the AZ Sheriff's Office, private investigators and AZ Police departments.
 In an effort to provide higher quality instruction opportunities to AZ and the surrounding states, she founded the AZSAR K9CON in 2010 as a way to bring nationally recognized K9 SAR instructors together with K9 handlers on an annual basis.

 Connect with Us

 Join our mailing list today and get the first notice of new training and evaluation events!